andreaiacono/andreaiacono.github.io/tesi/thesis.md

 -   y distance from nearest predator

-Thanks to this modification, individual behavior was improved; the
-\"indecision\" effect of a prey bioid that in the first version manifested during attack from two opposite directions disappeared thanks to the added visibility of a second predator: after a sufficient number of generations, only prey bioids that \"know\" that escaping in the direction perpendicular to the line connecting the two predators is always the best solution survive.
+Thanks to this modification, individual behavior was improved; the "indecision" effect of a prey bioid that in the first version manifested during attack from two opposite directions disappeared thanks to the added visibility of a second predator: after a sufficient number of generations, only prey bioids that "know" that escaping in the direction perpendicular to the line connecting the two predators is always the best solution survive.
 Cooperative behavior with other prey bioids, as is reasonable to expect, did not change.